NCSU-Libraries/ocracoke/README.md

 # Ocracoke

-Rails application to create, index, and search page text and provide results in [IIIF Content Search API](http://iiif.io/api/search/) format.
-The application can OCR for indexing content using a IIIF Image server for source images.
+Rails application to create, index, and search text from page images and provide results in [IIIF Content Search API](http://iiif.io/api/search/) format.

+## Features

+- OCR page images for indexing content.
+- Uses a IIIF Image server for source images.
+- Resque queue for OCR and processing jobs.
+- Provides bounding boxes for hit highlighting.
+- Search suggestions.

+## Status

+This code is being used in production at NCSU Libraries for [full text resources](http://d.lib.ncsu.edu/collections/catalog?f%5Bfulltext_bs%5D%5B%5D=true) on our Rare & Unique Digital Collections site.
+It was developed quickly to be able to provide improved access to the [Nubian Message](http://d.lib.ncsu.edu/collections/catalog?f%5Bispartof_facet%5D%5B%5D=Nubian+Message) student newspaper.

+The code lacks tests and we have not had much time for feedback on the search experience from users.
+The suggester could certainly be improved.

 ## Quick start